newrelic/go-easy-instrumentation/README.md

 This is an experimental product, and New Relic is not offering official support at the moment.
 Please create issues in Github if you are encountering a problem that you're unable to resolve.
 When creating issues, its vital to include as much of the prompted for information as possible.
 This enables us to get to the root cause of the issue much more quickly.
 Please also make sure to search existing issues before creating a new one.

 ## Contributing
-We encourage your contributions to improve the Go instrumentation tool!
+We encourage your contributions!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.